-- 1. Oh, what great love the Father has bestowed on us, that we should be called children of God!
-This is why the world does not know you, because it did not know Him. - 2a.
+- 1. Behold, what great love the Father has bestowed on us, that we should be called children of God!
+The reason the world does not know you, is that it did not know Him. - 2a.
 Beloved, we are now children of God, but what we shall be is not yet made manifest.

-In God's family, "there is neither Jew nor Greek, there is neither slave nor freeman, nor is there male and female, for you are all one in Christ Jesus" (Gal.
+In God's family, "there is neither Jew nor Greek, neither slave nor freeman, nor male and female, for you are all one in Christ Jesus" (Gal.
 3:28).
-Like Jesus after the Son entered his temple, the earthly body of those who are born again reveals nothing about them any longer.
-As long as they are in their fleshly bodies, they will appear to the world to be either Jew or Gentile, male or female, old or young, or white, red, black, or yellow, and that is how the world judges them.
-But Paul said, "We look not at things that are seen, but at things that are not seen, for things that are seen are temporal, but things that are not seen are eternal" (2Cor.
+Like Jesus after the Son entered his temple, the earthly body of those who are born again no longer reveals anything about them.
+As long as they are in their fleshly bodies, they will appear to the world to be either Jew or Gentile, male or female, old or young, or white, red, black, or yellow, and that is how the world will judge them.
+But Paul said, "We do not look at things that are seen, but at things that are not seen, for things that are seen are temporal, but things that are not seen are eternal" (2Cor.
 4:18).